caninereason/Minesweeperjava/readme.md

   - Passed jshint tests with zero errors.

 ![alt text](assets/images/lhr.png)

+### Bugs
+  - after much testing on many browsers and devices, I found some bugs on smaller devices.
+When the screen width was to small , the larger grids would be obscured by the edge of the screen.
+I fixed this with a media query, checking the devices width, and removing the medium or hard option should the screen not support it
+  - There was also a bug on devices with a higher dpr setting, which would order the squares in the wrong way, resulting in the game being broken.
+I fixed this by checking the device pixel ratio in a media query and limiting the level options accordingly.

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: